 Water and Sewage System usage rates are established annually by by-law to produce sufficient revenue to meet the estimated budget required for operation, maintenance and renewal of the water and sewage systems.

-Treatment Process: The collected sewage is processed in an extended aeration treatment system with the effluent being chlorinated and then de-chlorinated before it is discharged into the Bonnechere River.
-The aerated digested sludge is dewatered utilizing Geotube technology and the resultant biosolids are transported to landfill to be used as a soil amendment for final cover.
+Sewage Treatment Plant: The collection sewage is processed in an extended aeration treatment system with the effluent being chlorinated and then de-chlorinated before it is discharged into the Bonnechere River.
+The aerated digested sludge is dewatered utilizing Geotude technology and the resultant biosolids are transported to landfill to be used as a soil amendment for final cover.

 Sewage Quality Monitoring: An extensive monitoring program is in place for the sewage treatment process, effluent discharge and sludge dewatering.
 All current Provincial and Federal requirements are being met for process monitoring, sewage effluent discharge and biosolids quality.

-Compliance Reporting: A Performance Report is prepared and submitted to the Ministry of Environment and Climate Change (MOECC) on an annual basis.
+Compliance Reporting: Performance Reports are prepared for both the sewage collection system and the sewage treatment plant which are then submitted to the Ministry of Environment, Conservation and Parks on an annual basis.

 WATER AND SEWAGE SYSTEMS RELATED BY-LAW